Paragon 28 (FNA) Shares Fall Again Amid Revenue Shortfall, Job Cuts - Hagens Berman

-SAN FRANCISCO, Aug.
-11, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Paragon 28, Inc. (NYSE: FNA) investors who suffered substantial losses to submit your losses now .
+(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Aug.
+14, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Paragon 28, Inc. (NYSE: FNA) investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.

 Visit: